shasuruvalli/mslearn-synapse/Instructions/Labs/10-Synapse-purview.md

     ![Screenshot of the search box in Synapse Studio searching Purview.](./images/synapse-search-purview.png)

-3. In the results, select **products_csv** to view its details from the Purview catalog.
+3. In the results, select **products.csv** to view its details from the Purview catalog.

 By integrating the Purview catalog into the Synapse Studio interface, data analysts and engineers can find and examine registered data assets from across the entire data estate (not just within the Azure Synapse Studio workspace).